ProofDrivenQuerying/pdq/react-ui/README.md

   The source code is available for free for non-commercial use.
   See the LICENCE file for details.

-  I. Requirements
+  ## Requirements

    * Node.js version 8.x or higher
    * React.js 16.0.0 or higher

-  II.
-Dependencies
+  ## Dependencies

   External: @vx/-0.0.189, d3.js-5.9.2, redux-4.0.1, redux-thunk-2.3.0, reactstrap-8.0.0, react-icons-3.7.0, classnames-2.2.6, react-popout-1.0.2

   To install dependencies and requirements:

-  In MacOS/Linux, you can download node with Homebrew.
+  On MacOS/Linux, you can download node with Homebrew.

     * brew install node